dercoder/omnipay-wirecard/README.md

 # omnipay-wirecard
-This a Wirecard gateway for Omnipay (http://omnipay.thephpleague.com) payment processing library.
+Wirecard gateway for Omnipay (http://omnipay.thephpleague.com) payment processing library.

 This library only supports Wirecard Checkout Page payment yet.
-You can read about the Checkout Page solution here: https://www.wirecard.at/en/solutions/products/checkout-page/
+You can read more about the Checkout Page solution here: https://www.wirecard.at/en/solutions/products/checkout-page/

 ## Using

-First create the gateway:
+Firstly create the gateway:

         $gateway = Omnipay\Omnipay::create('Wirecard_Checkout');
         $gateway->setCustomerId('D200001'); // this is a valid demo customer id
         $gateway->setSecret('B8AKTPWBRMNBV455FG6M2DANE99WU2'); // this is also valid for developing

-Then prepare parameters.
+After that prepare the required parameters.

         $parameters = [
             'paymentType' => 'CCARD',